 - First, prepare the crust: In a large bowl combine the softened butter and almond flour using an electric hand mixer on medium-low speed.

 - Add the salt and egg whites and continue mixing until the mixture forms a smooth dough.
-The dough should hold it's shaped in the bowl but will be a bit looser than a traditional pie crust. *See note
+The dough should hold its shape in the bowl but will be a bit looser than a traditional pie crust. *See note

 - Using a sturdy spoon or rubber spatula, work the shredded cheese into the dough.